Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Numerical Experiments

 In this section, we analyze the computational times for solving our proposed models.
 For each instance and cost structure, we solve the \spe{} and \spcvar{} models with $20$ generated SAA instances, while we solve the \droe{} and \drocvar{} models using the lower and upper bounds of surgery durations with $10$ different means generated from a uniform distribution on $[0.9m_i,1.1m_i]$.
 Table~\ref{table:CPU_time} presents the average solution times in seconds under cost 1.
 Throughout this section, for large instances marked with `$\dag$' for the \droe{} model, we apply VIs \eqref{eqn:global_LB} and \eqref{eqn:VI_dual_bounds} with initial scenario $m$ that produces shorter computational times.

 We first observe that solution time increases as the size of the ORASP instance increases.
 Second, we can solve all instances using the \spe{}, \droe{}, and \drocvar{} models within a reasonable time.
 In fact, we can solve medium-sized instances in less than three minutes while the solution times of large instances range from two minutes to an hour.
 Third, solution times of the \droe{} model are slightly longer than the \spe{} model.
 This is reasonable as the master problem of large ORASP instances is a large-scale scenario-based MILP and its size increases with the number of C\&CG iterations.
 Fourth, solution times of the \drocvar{} model, ranging from 1 second to 100 seconds, are significantly shorter than other models.
 One possible explanation is that the worst-case scenarios that maximize the CVaR objective are always those with long surgery durations.
 Thus, our C\&CG method quickly identifies these scenarios and terminates in a small number of iterations.
 On the other hand, solution times of the \spcvar{} model are the longest among all models, and it cannot solve larger instances (i.e., instances 5 and 6).
 This is expected since the \spcvar{} model is not separable (see Section \ref{subsec:separability}).
 Moreover, solving SP problems with CVaR objectives is known to be challenging.
-Finally, we remark that solution times are generally longer under costs~2 and 3, where we also consider the idle time in the objective (see \ref{appdx:supp_num_results} for detailed results).
-Nevertheless, the average solution times of the \spe{} and \droe{} models is within $2$ hours, and that of the \drocvar{} model is within $3$ hours.
-According to our clinical collaborators, these solution times are reasonable; i.e., our proposed models are tractable for practical purposes.
+Finally, we remark that solution times are generally longer under costs~2 and 3, where we also consider the idle time in the objective (see \ref{appdx:expt_comp_time} for detailed results).
+Nevertheless, the average solution times of the \spe{} and \droe{} models are within $2$ hours, and that of the \drocvar{} model is within $3$ hours.
+According to our clinical collaborators, these solution times are reasonable; i.e., our proposed models are tractable for practical purposes. \blue{In \ref{appdx:comp_time_mutliOR}, we present computational times for another set of ORASP instances where some ORs accommodate multiple surgery types.
+The solution times of such ORASP instances remain reasonable.}